sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/opentelemetry.md

 ### Google Cloud

-Read the [`googlecloud` documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/googlecloudexporter/README.md) for all options.
+Refer to the [`googlecloud` exporter documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/googlecloudexporter/README.md) for all available options.

 If you run Sourcegraph on a GCP workload, all requests will be authenticated automatically.
 The documentation describes other authentication methods.